-Kindergarten and First Grade years provide an explosion into learning and maturity.
+Kindergarten and Third Grade years provide an explosion into learning and maturity.
 The Kindergarten year is a critical component of the three-year Early Childhood Montessori program.
 This is the year when children’s earlier experiences are internalized and reinforced.
 The child learns to develop responsibility and time management in their work cycle.
 The Kindergarten year is a time to strengthen aptitude in reading and mathematics.
 From Kindergarten through their First Grade year they begin to apply these critical skills in more advanced studies of math, science, language, cultural, and the arts.

 The busy K-1 class is challenging, stimulating and fun.
 Mathematics is presented through three dimensional, manipulative materials that support arithmetic, geometric, and algebraic correlations.
 The grammar materials use symbols and visual patterns to help the child understand parts of speech and analyze the structure, style, and logic of sentences.
 Classroom scales teach weight and measurement, microscopes reveal a whole other dimension to our everyday life, and maps and globes provide the launching pad for student research about the diverse world we live in.